polterguy/hyper-ide/helpers/help-files/02 - The fastest Hello World tutorial in the world.md

                 h3
                   innerValue:Hello World
                 p
-                  innerValue:@"Here is a template for your convenience, creating a default startup module wire frame for you.
-It contains 4 files."
+                  innerValue:Here is a template for your convenience, creating a default startup module wire frame for you.
+It contains 4 files. ul
-                ul
                   widgets
                     li